PSHEE, RSE & Careers Programme of Study

-Our children are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community.
-Our School ethos supports this through encouraging our students to be Ready, Respectful and Safe.
-The teaching of Fundamental British Values is woven into the full curriculum.
+We provide our students with opportunities to learn about rights and responsibilities and appreciate what it means to be a member of a diverse society.
+Our students are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community.
+Our school ethos supports this through encouraging our students to be Ready, Respectful and Safe.

 - To create a cohesive learning community through the promotion of our students’ SMSC development and their physical and mental health and social and emotional well-being.